-February 13: Chernobyl and the end of the Soviet Union
+October 9: The Chernobyl nuclear disaster and the end of the Soviet Union

 Svetlana Alexievich, Voices from Chernobyl.
 The Oral History of a Nuclear Disaster, trans.
 Keith Gessen (New York: Picador, 2006), preface, 1-67, 105-236.
 Book to be supplied by the instructor